microsoft/service-fabric/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: '[Feature]: Describe feature asks or new scenario or experience you want to enable'
-labels: 'type-enhancement, backlog'
+labels: 'type-enhancement'
+projects: 'ServiceFabric_NewFeature_Request'
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe your workload details.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.